About the Kainga Aroha Team

 Administration

-(Membership pending) Aotearoa NZ Association of Supervised Contact Services (ANZASCS
+Member of Aotearoa NZ Association of Supervised Contact Services (ANZASCS)

 I have been at Kainga Aroha Community House since 2007.
-I am passionate about keeping families safe, I have been working in the Family Harm Sector for over 18 years providing Crisis Intervention support and advocacy, support with Parenting and Protection orders applications.
+I am passionate about keeping families safe, and have been working in the family harm sector for over 18 years providing crisis intervention support and advocacy, support with parenting orders and protection orders applications.

 Bachelor of Counselling

 I joined the Community House in January 2009, in the last year of completing my Bachelor of Counselling.
-As well as continuing in Counselling, I also picked up the Finance Manager and Administration role after previously spending over 22 years in these and similar roles.
+In 2012, while Counselling at Kainga Aroha, I picked up the Finance Manager role and continued filling both positions.

-I enjoy spending time with family, reading and photography amongst other interests.
+Outside of work, I enjoy spending time with my family and friends, chilling with a cuppa, watching home renovation shows, reading, gardening and photography amongst other interests.

 Whanau Resilience Kaimahi